AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 The friends shared similar tastes in music.

 While you have been a valuable candidate, you lack the prerequisite desiderata.
-Your resume is something overblown, so we strongly recommend that you dial back the
+Your resume is somewhat overblown, so we strongly recommend that you dial back the grandiose statement.
+On top of that, your references are too illustrious.

+I would be willing to pay.